jasper-zanjani/notes/includes/Health/Health-glossary.md

 | [Swanson Saw Palmetto 540 mg x 100 capsules](https://www.swansonvitamins.com/swanson-premium-saw-palmetto-540-mg-250-caps?otherSize=SW909)<br>**sale** |  4.59<br>**2.75** |    54 | 0.04<br>**0.03** |

-**Squamous **{: #squamous}
+**Squamous**{: #squamous}
+:
     Referring to the shape of cells that are wide and flat, such as those found in the lining of the mouth, esophagus, and blood vessels (cf. cuboidal and columnar)

 **Statin**{: #statin}
+:
     A family of drugs used for treating hyperlipidaemia with a recognized capacity to prevent cardiovascular disease event

 #### Taurine

 Dosages of taurine in studies are commonly 500 - 2,000 mg /day, however higher doses appear to be well-tolerated.

-#### Thyroxine
+**Thyroxine**
+:
     Thyroxine, called T4 because it contains 4 iodine atoms, is the major thyroid hormone secreted by the thryoid gland.

-It is converted to triiodothyronine (T3) by the removal of an iodine atom mainly in the liver but also in the brain.
+    It is converted to *triiodothyronine* (T3) by the removal of an iodine atom mainly in the liver but also in the brain.

     Thyroxine production is regulated by TSH.

-#### Tryptophan
+**Tryptophan**
+:

-**Tryptophan** is a precursor of the neurotransmitters serotonin and melatonin.
+    *Tryptophan* is a precursor of the neurotransmitters serotonin and melatonin.

 #### Ubiquinol